 Almond Flour Shortbread Cookies Recipe

-If you’re looking for a tasty and easy holiday cookie, these healthy shortbread cookies are perfect for the holiday season!
-They’re similar to traditional shortbread cookies but with a few healthy substitutions to make them more nutritious.
+If you’re looking for a tasty and easy holiday cookie, these healthy shortbread cookies are perfect!
+They’re similar to traditional shortbread cookies but with a few substitutions to make them more nutritious.

 But they’re not just limited to Christmas — switch up the cookie cutter shape, and you can make them any time of year!

-Perfectly sweet with a nutty flavor and buttery texture, these gluten-free shortbread cookies are the perfect festive treat for everyone to enjoy.
+Perfectly sweet with a nutty flavor and buttery texture, these gluten-free shortbread cookies are the perfect festive treat for everyone.

 If you’re looking for more healthy cookie recipes, be sure to try my 3-Ingredient Almond Flour Cookies and 3-Ingredient Peanut Butter Blossoms too!

-- Simple ingredients: You only need 5 ingredients to make these delicious cookies, so there’s no excuse not to make this healthy little treat!
-We like to make them for any special occasion.
+Simple ingredients: You only need 5 ingredients to make these cookies, so there’s no excuse not to make them!

-- Perfect for those with specific dietary requirements: These tiny cookies are portion-controlled, dairy-free, gluten-free, low carb, vegetarian, and free of refined sugar!
+Perfect for those with specific dietary requirements: These tiny cookies are portion-controlled, dairy-free, gluten-free, low carb, vegetarian, and low in sugar!

 Ingredient Notes

 - Almond flour: Use blanched almond flour for this delicious recipe (I typically use the one from Bob’s Red Mill).
 It’s a good source of heart-healthy fats and fiber, and unlike your typical white flour, it’s lower in carbohydrates while being naturally gluten-free.
-Plus, almond flour offers a sweet and nutty flavor, which is perfect for this shortbread recipe.
+Almond meal is not the same thing, so make sure you get almond flour.

-- Salt: A little salt helps to enhance the sweetness of the cookies.
+- Salt: Provides some extra flavor and helps enhance the sweetness in the cookies.

-- Honey: To sweeten the cookies without the need for white sugar.
+- Honey: To sweeten the cookies.
 Pure maple syrup is a good alternative.

-- Coconut oil: This replaces the need for butter and adds to the nutty flavor.
+- Coconut oil: This replaces the need for butter.
 Use unrefined if you like a coconut flavor and refined for a less prominent coconut taste.
 Soften it at room temperature before mixing it with the other ingredients.

 - Preheat the oven to 350°F. Line a baking sheet with parchment paper or a silicone mat.